Scala has two types of variables.

 2. Mutable Variable: These are the variables whose values can change.
 Such variables are created using ‘var’ keyword.
 Scala discourages the usage of mutable variables.
 They should be avoided unless no other construct is possible as a replacement.

 var counter: Int = 10

-Another good feature that you get in Scala is, that the Scala compiler is smart enough to understand the type of variable based on the value that is assigned to it.
+Another good feature of Scala is that the Scala compiler is smart enough to understand the type of variable based on the value assigned to it.
 This feature is known as type inference.

 val VariableName : DataType = [Initial Value]